 - Philosophy of Physics, especially the metaphysical foundations of quantum mechanics

 PhD supervision can be offered in all of the above areas.

-Former PhD students include Otávio Bueno (University of Miami), Angelo Cei (University of Leeds), George Darby (University of Kent), Maria Kon (University of Sydney), James Ladyman (University of Bristol), Kerry McKenzie (University of Calgary), Dean Rickles (University of Sydney), Juha Saatsi (University of Leeds), Sam Schindler (Aarhus University), Pete Vickers (University of Durham), among others.
+Former PhD students include Otávio Bueno (University of Miami), George Darby (University of Oxford), James Fraser (Edelstein Centre, University of Jerusalem; and from Aug 2017, Dept. of HPS, Pittsburgh), James Ladyman (University of Bristol), Kerry McKenzie (University of California, San Diego), Dean Rickles (University of Sydney), Juha Saatsi (University of Leeds), Sam Schindler (Aarhus University), Pete Vickers (University of Durham), among others.

-- The Structure of the World: Metaphysics and Representation.
-Oxford: Oxford University Press
+The Structure of the World: Metaphysics and Representation.
+Oxford University Press, 2014 (pbk 2016).